WhatsApp Business API vs. WhatsApp Business App: Which Do You Need?

 Writing Templates That Get Approved

 Each template must be submitted to Meta for review before you can use it.
 Approval typically takes 1-24 hours.
+Meta enforces strict content policies that are updated regularly — see our WhatsApp chatbot rules for 2026 for the latest compliance requirements.
 Follow these guidelines to avoid rejections:

 - Be specific about the purpose.
 "Your order {{1}} has shipped!
 Track it here: {{2}}" is approved.
 Vague messages like "Hi {{1}}, we have news for you" get rejected.